HTML Anchor Tag Guide

 Anchor Links (Page Sections)

-1<!-- Target element with ID -->
+1<!-- Target element with an id -->

 2<section id="contact-info">